junxit/us-congress-bills-111/metadata.md

 - 2009-09-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-09-24 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 413 - 4 (Roll no. 736). (text: CR 9/22/2009 H9765)
 - 2009-09-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 413 - 4 (Roll no. 736).(text: CR 9/22/2009 H9765)
+- 2009-09-25 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.